Spinal muscular atrophy

 There is no treatment for the progressive weakness caused by the disease.
 Supportive care is important.
 Attention must be paid to the respiratory system, because affected people have difficulty clearing secretions.
 Respiratory complications are common.

-Physiotherapy is important to prevent contractures and scoliosis.
-Bracing may be necessary.
+Physiotherapy is important to prevent contractures and scoliosis

 Outlook (Prognosis)